DataDog/the-monitor/azure/how_to_monitor_microsoft_azure_vms.md

 In this article, we focus on IaaS.
 In an IaaS deployment, Azure’s basic unit of compute resources is the virtual machine.
 Azure users can spin up general-purpose Windows or Linux (Ubuntu) VMs, as well as machine images for applications such as SQL Server or Oracle.

-## Key Azure metrics
+## Key metrics to monitor Azure

 Whether you run Linux or Windows on Azure, you will want to monitor certain basic VM-level metrics to make sure that your servers and services are healthy.
 Four of the most generally relevant metric types are **CPU usage**, **disk I/O**, **memory utilization** and **network traffic**.
 Below we’ll briefly explore each of those metrics and explain how they can be accessed in Azure.

 This article references metric terminology [introduced in our Monitoring 101 series](/blog/monitoring-101-collecting-data/), which provides a framework for metric collection and alerting.

-Azure users can monitor the following metrics using [the Azure web portal](https://portal.azure.com/) or can access the raw data directly via the Azure diagnostics extension.
+Users can monitor Azure with the following metrics via [the Azure web portal](https://portal.azure.com/) or can access the raw data directly via the Azure diagnostics extension.
 Details on how to collect these metrics are available in [the companion post](/blog/how-to-collect-azure-metrics) on Azure metrics collection.

 ### CPU metrics